2023 Projects

 Regenerative Farming

-More than 30 Taranaki dairy, sheep and beef farmers are collaborating with scientists, and regenerative agriculture specialists for regenerative farming trials to improve soil, pasture, and animal health.
+More than 30 Taranaki dairy, sheep and beef farmers collaborated with scientists, and regenerative agriculture specialists for regenerative farming trials to improve soil, pasture, and animal health.

 Read more